 In August 2008, the Johnson's sold their 51% holdings to a newly-formed company, Falls Radio, LLC., owned by Dan Balla and David Stewart.
 Fred and KT Morton retained their 49% holdings.
 In December 2008, Waitt Radio Network discontinued the BOB format.
 The owners and management decided to do their own version of "BOB FM" in Wichita Falls.
 BOB FM quickly grew from last place to first place in the ratings.

 In January 2012, the owners approached a local angel investment group, Texoma Angels, with an investment opportunity to help fund the growth of the company.
 On September 10, 2012, KIXC FM LLC closed on two transactions: the sale of 25% of the company to Texoma Angels and the purchase of 96.3 FM KXXN, licensed to Iowa Park.
-The company, which now owns KWFB and KXXN, changed its name to Falls Media, LLC.
-In late October 2012, the company moved it's offices and studios to the Chase Tower in Wichita Falls.
+In 2012, we changed our company name to Falls Media, LLC., also referred to as Falls Media Group.

-Falls Media, LLC is the only locally-owned radio company in Wichita Falls.
+Falls Media is the only locally-owned radio company in Wichita Falls.
 Over the past decade, the other Wichita Falls radio stations have been sold by local operators to large corporations based in Georgia and Connecticut.
-The programming for KWFB and KXXN originates in Wichita Falls.
-BOB FM broadcasts Midwestern State University football and basketball games.
+Our company is run by radio people and everything is based in Wichita Falls.